-I was a little disappointed because I knew they would take forever to melt but the kids loved them anyway, they really thought they were cool and we even were able to have a small discussion about how and why things freeze and melt, temperature and so on.
+I also poured regular milk in with them as it was cereal.
+I was a little disappointed because things weren’t as planned and I knew they would take forever to melt… they were essentially ornaments at this point, however, the kids loved them anyway.
+They really thought they were cool and we even were able to have a small discussion about how and why things freeze and melt, temperature and so on.
 So, win all around!

-As a holiday originated in marital love, I don’t go crazy for my kids.
-If Valentine’s Day is on a weekend, we might all go out for a lunch together, but if it falls on a weekday, lunch at home it is.
+I don’t go crazy for my kids for Valentine’s Day, if it falls on a weekend, we might all go out for a lunch together, but if it falls on a weekday, lunch at home it is.
 I have in the past made sandwiches and cut them with heart cookie cutters.
 I posted about doing that on St. Patrick’s Day, and though with shamrocks, I am sure you can get the idea, see it here.

 Last year I made jello hearts using the same molds that I used for the milk hearts.
-I just followed the instructions, greased the mold a bit, poured in and allowed to cool in the refrigerator all night.
+I just followed the instructions, greased the mold a bit (I used coconut oil and you couldn’t taste it), poured Jello in, and allowed to cool in the refrigerator all night.
 They were a little trickier to get out of the molds though and I broke 2 of them at first, but the trick is to allow them to warm to room temperature and then right before serving, hold the bottom of mold in a hot bowl of tap water for about a minute, at that point flipping them over on a cookie sheet or wax paper should work.

-As a family, we love breakfast for dinner, so I made a big “brinner” for us.
-Many people, like us, shy away from gluten, so see here for a great banana pancake recipe (gluten free) or of course use with your favorite recipe.
+As a family, we love breakfast for dinner, so I made a big “brinner” for us, mainly for my husband.

 Next I wanted heart toast and eggs.
 I used the same shape to cut from the bread as I used to form the eggs and when the eggs were done, I simply inlaid them into the toast pieces.